 One of the main successes of a marketing plan for a startup rests on its approach to marketing.
 Unfortunately, there are so many ways to implement a marketing plan and so little time to capture the attention, let alone the trust of your ideal audience.
 So remember, it’s all in the planning!
-You want to make sure that you’ve got your marketing strategy for a startup in line because you’ll be changing it a few times as you grow.
+You want to ensure that you’ve got your marketing strategy for a startup in line because you’ll change it a few times as you grow.

 Every successful startup launch program deploys strategic positioning to include the early adopters.
 Positioning determines the direction you will be traveling for at least a year.
 It’s important to make sure you’re on the right path.